 What is the best monitor for remote work in 2026?

-The best monitor for remote work in 2026 is the Dell UltraSharp U2723QE ($629), offering 4K resolution, 98% DCI-P3 color accuracy, and a built-in USB-C hub with 90W laptop charging.
-For ultrawide productivity, choose the LG 34WN80C-B ($450).
-For budget buyers, the Dell S2722QC ($320) delivers 4K quality under $350.
+The best monitor for remote work in 2026 for many laptop workers is the Dell UltraSharp U2723QE, thanks to 4K resolution, strong color coverage, and a built-in USB-C hub with laptop charging.
+For ultrawide productivity, compare the LG 34WN80C-B. For budget buyers, compare the Dell S2722QC.

-β‘ Quick Picks Summary
+⚡ Quick Picks Summary

-- Best Overall: Dell UltraSharp U2723QE β 4K with USB-C hub and exceptional colors
+- Best Overall: Dell UltraSharp U2723QE — 4K with USB-C hub and exceptional colors

-- Best Ultrawide: LG 34WN80C-B β 34" curved for maximum productivity
+- Best Ultrawide: LG 34WN80C-B — 34" curved for maximum productivity

-- Best Budget 4K: Dell S2722QC β Premium features under $350
+- Best Budget 4K: Dell S2722QC — 4K and USB-C features for tighter budgets

-- Best for Mac: LG 27UK850-W β 4K with excellent macOS compatibility
+- Best for Mac: LG 27UK850-W — 4K with excellent macOS compatibility

 Why Your Monitor Matters for Remote Work